keptn/keptn.github.io/content/docs/develop/operate/install/index.md

     keptn install
     ```

-* By default, the service type *ClusterIP* is used for API and Bridge.
-Hence, set the flags `keptn-api-service-type` and `keptn-bridge-service-type` if you want to use another approach of exposing Keptn.
+* By default, the service type *ClusterIP* is used for exposing Keptn.
+Hence, set the flag `xyz` and `keptn-bridge-service-type` if you want to use another option.
     <!-- TODO: Set flag name -->
     ```console
     keptn install --keptn-api-service-type=[ClusterIP | NodePort | LoadBalancer]